karl-zylinski/karl-zylinski.github.io/content/posts/data-oriented-ideas-for-small-gamedev-teams.md

 ## Thanks for reading!

-In my book _Understanding the Odin Programming Language_ I have a chapter that talks about these ideas in more details.
+In my book _Understanding the Odin Programming Language_ I have a chapter that talks about these ideas in more detail.
 Read a sample of the book here: https://odinbook.com/

 If you're interested in more gamedev content, then check out my YouTube channel: https://www.youtube.com/@karl_zylinski